HSeo-git/MovieInfoFrontend/README.md

 ## For those who want to see various kinds of movies and find the info.

-This project is developed with Reactjs.
+This project is developed with ReactJS.

 ## Installation
 This project requires [Node.js](https://nodejs.org/) v10+ to run.